-Where there is a history of the young person running away, the home authority must inform the host authority as part of the placement agreement.
+Where there is a history of the young person being missing from home or care, the home authority must inform the host authority as part of the placement agreement.
 Appropriate details should be shared to support the home authority (who retain ownership) to manage the risk and informal care planning for the child.
 Any information gathered as part of the return interview will also be shared with the host local authority.